open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 A span or event can be annotated with an `error.hint` attribute to indicate that an error condition was observed.

-When recording an [exception event](exceptions.md) and the exception is considered to be an error, both the event and the span SHOULD have matching `error.hint` attributes set to `true`.
+If there are [exception events](exceptions.md) on a span, the span attribute `error.hint` SHOULD be set to `true`, if at least one of the event's `error.hint` attribute is `true`.
 It's possible for more than one exception event to have an `error.hint` attribute set.
 An `error.hint` represents an instrumentation author's best judgement as to whether or not an error condition was encountered, but the decision is not definitive.
 Tracing backends can use